tailwindlabs/tailwindcss/docs/source/borders.md

 <h2 id="colors">Colors</h2>

-By default borders receive the <code class="inline">@border-default-color</code>.
-However, these can be modified using the border color utilities.
+By default, borders use the <code class="inline">@default-border-color</code>.
+To override a border color, add one of the border color utilities.

 ```html
 <div class="border border-dark"></div>